utsav0/daily-dev-tips/src/pages/posts/angular-component-interaction-using-input-and-output.md

 ## Using the @Output decorator

-It's cool to send data across to our child component, but how do we receive actions back?
+It's cool to send data to our child component, but how do we receive actions back?

 This is where the @Output decorator comes into play.
 This can use an `EventEmitter` to notify our changes.